-Let's write Talk to your friend about Then fill in your ideas of tory about t a story you want to write. a this page. • Use a mind map to hell to plan your writing. • W rough draft. • Ask a frien the draft. • Revise your to make the necessary corr • Then write it neatly in your Who are the characters?
-Where does the story take plac What happened in the story?
+Weeks I = 2 Write Talk to your friend abo Then fill in your ideas of Tory about t a story you want to write.  💔 🖤 🖤 🌾 Who are the characters?
+Where does the story take place What happened in the story?
 How does the story end?